OCHA-DAP/hdx-python-api/README.md

 ### Operations on HDX Objects

+You can read an existing HDX object with the static `read_from_hdx` method which takes a configuration and an identifier parameter and returns the an object of the appropriate HDX object type eg. `Dataset` or `None` depending upon whether the object was read eg.

+    dataset = Dataset.read_from_hdx(configuration, 'DATASET_ID_OR_NAME')

 You can create an HDX Object, such as a dataset, resource or gallery item by calling the constructor with a configuration, which is required, and an optional dictionary containing metadata.
 For example:

     from hdx.data.dataset import Dataset